Do Not Speak to Oakland Police Without an Attorney

 Before speaking to anyone, request a criminal defense lawyer.
 An attorney will protect you from unlawful questioning and ensure your constitutional rights are upheld.
 Do not sign anything, agree to any tests, or discuss details of the case without legal representation.

-Preserve Any Evidence That Supports Your Case
+Preserve Evidence That Supports Your Case

 If you are accused of a sex crime, gathering helpful evidence is crucial.
 Save any text messages, emails, or social media conversations that could support your defense.
 These can help prove false accusations, mistaken identity, or consent.